rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ### 7.0.0 (in-progress)
 * SDKCF-4941: **Breaking Changes:** Updated configuration API to align with iOS.
   - Renamed `init()` API to `configure()`.
-  - Removed optional `errorCallback` lambda function parameter in `configure()`, and set as static variable.
+  - Removed optional `errorCallback` lambda function parameter in `configure()`, and changed as static variable.
   - Please see [Configuring In-App Messaging SDK section](#configure-sdk) for details and sample code.

 ### 6.1.0 (2022-02-09)